philgoood84/PokerHandEvaluator/Documentation/Algorithm.md

 If the hand contains no more than 7 cards, we can now immediately return the value of the flush as a final result.
-Otherwise, we still need to go through the nonflush branch, and compare both results.
+Otherwise, we still need to go through the non-flush branch, and compare both results.

 We will discuss how to evaluate the quinary in the next chapter.